 Elizabeth Cross is a historian of eighteenth-century France and its empire, with an emphasis on the history of political economy and capitalism.
-She received her Ph.D. from Harvard University in May 2017.
+She studied at the University of Chicago and Harvard University, where she received her Ph.D. in May 2017.